 Figure 3.
-Sequence variability and peptide and/or TCR contacts in the antigen-presenting α1α2 domain of HLA class I molecules.
-Sequence variability within the α1 and α2 domain of HLA-A (A1 and A2), HLA-B (B1 and B2), and HLA-C (C1 and C2), are plotted against their corresponding consensus sequences.
+Sequence variability and peptide and/or TCR contacts in the antigen-presenting $\alpha 1\alpha 2$ domain of HLA class I molecules.
+Sequence variability within the $\alpha 1$ and $\alpha 2$ domain of HLA-A (A1 and A2), HLA-B (B1 and B2), and HLA-C (C1 and C2), are plotted against their corresponding consensus sequences.
 Variability was calculated using equation (1) from the relevant multiple sequence alignment.
 Consensus sequences were derived from the relevant alignment as the most abundant amino acid at every position.
-The polymorphism threshold value of V = 1 is indicated with a red line.
+The polymorphism threshold value of V=1 is indicated with a red line.
 Secondary structure elements are indicated under the consensus sequences (red arrows for β-strands and blue cylinders for α-helices), and are labeled following the nomenclature given by the PDBsum database.
 Positions that are in contact with the peptide are indicated with an inverted triangle under the consensus sequences.
 Black triangles indicate residues that form part of the binding pockets of the relevant HLA molecule contributing to the binding properties and specificity of the HLA molecule.
 In contrast, blue triangles point out HLA residues that are in proximity to the peptide but likely do not contribute to the specificity and binding properties of the molecule.
 MHC residues that are potential contacts for the TCR Vα chain are shadowed in red, and shadowed in blue are potential contacts for the TCR Vβ chains.
 Shadowed in green are those residues that can be contacted by both the TCR Vα and TCR Vβ chains.
-TCR and peptide contacts obtained from the analysis of all the structures as indicated in Table 2, and TCR Vβ chains.
-Therefore, due to the flexibility of interaction of both the peptide and /or TCR with the MHC, a given peptide and/or TCR will not necessarily engage in all the contacts will be found.
+TCR and peptide contacts were obtained from the analysis of the structures indicated in Table 2, and represent a summation of all possible contacts obtained from the analysis of all the structures as indicated in Materials and Methods.
+Therefore, due to the flexibility of interaction of both the peptide and TCR with the MHC, a given peptide and/or TCR will not necessarily engage in all the contacts indicated in the Figure.
+Moreover, as the numbers of X-ray structures increase, it is possible that new contacts will be found.